Skip to main content

 Each repeat task shows:

-• Its status — Active, Paused, or Failed
+• Its status — Active, Paused, Failed, or Completed

 • A history of every task generated from this repeat